idrinth-thalui/core/dialogue/places/idrinthFollowerDialogueCityFalkreathIdle.md

 - This city's jarl is way too weak to rule.
 I hope he grows a backbone.
 - I like the forest, it'll be good hunting here.
 - This city was considered part of Cyrodiil for a long time.
+- I hope you are not picking a grave for us on the heroes' graveyard.